pydio/pydio-doc-admin-guide/1_installation_guides/03_home_and_enterprise_edition/centos_install.md

 ### Repositories

-The version of packages such as PHP or MySQL (MariaDB) is outdated by default.
+The version of packages such MySQL (MariaDB) is outdated by default.
 We need to use extra repositories with more recent versions.

 #### EPEL release